 The Barney suit was originally going to be somewhat more "realistic" looking, with scales, claws, pointed teeth, and even lacrimal ridges.
 Through the various drafts, the creative team told costume designer Irene Corey that the costume would be too frightening for kids, until it came to what would become Barney's eventual design.
 Proof:

 Creator Killer: This film as well as The Big Lebowski is often cited for motivating PolyGram to leave the film industry, selling their film division to Seagram and then integrated into Universal Studios.
-Had the studio been hanging around to see the success that was Notting Hill, however, the company would have changed their mind.
+Had the studio been hanging around to see the success that was Notting Hill, however, they will have averted it all.